mwaterfall/MWPhotoBrowser/Example/Pods/SDWebImage/README.md

 How To Use
 ----------

-API documentation is available at [CocoaDocs - SDWebImage](http://cocoadocs.org/docsets/SDWebImage/)
+API documentation is available at [http://hackemist.com/SDWebImage/doc/](http://hackemist.com/SDWebImage/doc/)

 ### Using UIImageView+WebCache category with UITableView

-Just #import the UIImageView+WebCache.h header, and call the sd_setImageWithURL:placeholderImage: method from the tableView:cellForRowAtIndexPath: UITableViewDataSource method.
+Just #import the UIImageView+WebCache.h header, and call the setImageWithURL:placeholderImage: method from the tableView:cellForRowAtIndexPath: UITableViewDataSource method.
 Everything will be handled for you, from async downloads to caching management.